Does Digital Brands Group (DBGI) Pay a Dividend? (2026)

 Does Digital Brands Group (DBGI) pay a dividend?

-Digital Brands Group (DBGI) currently returns little or nothing as a dividend.
+No. There is no dividend on DBGI in our data and the yield is 0%.
 Reading a cash-burning micro-cap retailer like DBGI is very different from analyzing a stable company.
 Traditional metrics such as P/E are not meaningful because there are no profits; what matters is the cash runway, the size and timing of losses, and how often the company has to raise money.
 Each capital raise tends to issue new shares, so the share count and any per-share figure can change quickly, and reverse stock splits reset the price without changing the underlying value.
 Treat any market-cap or share-count number as a snapshot that may already be stale, and weigh the going-concern warning heavily.

 The bottom line on the DBGI dividend